patriciahall2/vacation-suggester/README.md

 # Vacation-Suggester by Patricia Hall
 https://github.com/patriciahall2/vacation-suggester
 #### SYNOPSIS
-Vacation Suggester is a webpage designed to suggest a vacation destination that meets your preferences.
-The website asks you 5 yes or no questions and after receiving all 5 answers the page will suggest a vacation destination for you.
+Vacation Suggester is a webpage designed to suggest a vacation destination based on your preferences.
+The website asks you 5 questions and after receiving your answers will suggest a vacation destination for you.
 #### Program Setup Instructions
 This project was written using the Unix operating system, Atom text editor, in HTML language, using CSS for styling, Bootstrap, JavaScript, and jQuery.
 The project was tested and found to be successfully displayed on the Google Chrome web browser.
 The Bootstrap boilerplate can